List of discontinued x86 instructions

 Instructions that have at some point been present as documented instructions in one or more x86 processors, but where the processor series containing the instructions are discontinued or superseded, with no known plans to reintroduce the instructions.

 Intel instructions

 i386 instructions

 The following instructions were introduced in the Intel 80386, but later discontinued:

 Itanium instructions

 These instructions are only present in the x86 operation mode of early Intel Itanium processors with hardware support for x86.
 This support was added in "Merced" and removed in "Montecito", replaced with software emulation.

 MPX instructions

 These instructions were introduced in 6th generation Intel Core "Skylake" CPUs.
 The last CPU generation to support them was the 9th generation Core "Coffee Lake" CPUs.

 Intel MPX adds 4 new registers, BND0 to BND3, that each contains a pair of addresses.
 MPX also defines a bounds-table as a 2-level directory/table data structure in memory that contains sets of upper/lower bounds.

+The XSAVE area that was used to save MPX registers on context switches has been repurposed for APX.